-Classroom teachers or building principals appointed during the 2017-18, 2018-19 and the 2019-20 school years, at the expiration of their probationary term, shall be eligible for tenure if he or she received composite APPR ratings pursuant to section 3012-c or 3012-d, of either effective or highly effective in at least one of the four preceding years and did not receive an ineffective rating in the final year of his or her probationary period, or during the most recent school year where a rating was received.
-Any probationary classroom teachers or building principals appointed during the 2020-21 school year shall be eligible for tenure at the expiration of his or her probationary period if he or she received composite APPR ratings pursuant to section 3012-c or 3012-d of either effective or highly effective in at least two of the four preceding years and did not receive an ineffective rating in the final year of his or her probationary period, or during the most recent school year where a rating was received.
-These changes ensure teachers hired during these years will not be penalized because of the lack of APPR ratings in the 2019-20 and 2020-21 school years.
-A chapter amendment requested by the Governor makes it clear that the tenure appointment is not automatic and the decision rests with the district.
+Classroom teachers or building principals appointed during the 2017-18, 2018-19, 2019-20 or 2020-21 school years, at the expiration of their probationary term, shall be eligible for tenure if he or she received composite APPR ratings pursuant to section 3012-c or 3012-d, of either effective or highly effective in at least one of the four preceding years and did not receive an ineffective rating in the final year of his or her probationary period, or during the most recent school year where a rating was received, and would have been in the superintendents discretion qualified for appointment on tenure based upon performance.
+In the case of a classroom teacher or building principal appointed during the 2018-19 or 2019-20 school year who has not received composite APPR ratings for 3 consecutive years, no ratings shall be required for the superintendent of schools to recommend for appointment on tenure such teacher or building principal if the teacher or principal would have been, in the superintendent's discretion, qualified for appointment on tenure based upon performance.
+Classroom teachers or building principals appointed during the 2021-22 school year would be eligible for tenure if they have received composite APPR ratings of either effective or highly effective in at least 2 of the 4 preceding years and did not receive an ineffective rating in the final year of his or her probationary period, or during the most recent school year where a rating was received, and would have been in the superintendent's discretion qualified for appointment on tenure based on performance.
+These changes ensure teachers hired during these years will not be penalized because of the lack of APPR ratings in the 2019-20, 2020-21 and 2021-22 school years.